Ayushmann Khurrana

 Ayushmann Khurrana (born Nishant Khurrana; 14 September 1984) is an Indian actor and singer who works in Hindi films.
 Known for his portrayals of ordinary men often battling social norms, he is the recipient of several awards, including a National Film Award and four Filmfare Awards.
 He has appeared in Forbes India's Celebrity 100 list of 2013 and 2019, and Time named him one of the 100 most influential people in the world in 2020.

-Khurrana won the second season of reality television show MTV Roadies in 2004 and ventured into an anchoring career.
-He made his film debut in 2012 with the romantic comedy Vicky Donor, in which his performance as a sperm donor earned him the Filmfare Award for Best Male Debut.
-Following a brief setback, he starred in the commercially and critically successful Dum Laga Ke Haisha (2015).

-Khurrana established himself with several box-office hits, including the comedy-dramas Bareilly Ki Barfi (2017), Shubh Mangal Saavdhan (2017), Badhaai Ho (2018), Dream Girl (2019), and Bala (2019); the thriller Andhadhun (2018); and the crime drama Article 15 (2019).
-His performances as a blind pianist in Andhadhun and an honest cop in Article 15 won him two consecutive Filmfare Critics Award for Best Actor, and he also won the National Film Award for Best Actor for the former.
-This success was followed by several films that gained positive reviews but fared poorly at the box office.
+Khurrana won the second season of the reality television show MTV Roadies in 2004 and ventured into an anchoring career.
+He made his film debut with the romantic comedy Vicky Donor (2012), where his role as a sperm donor earned him the Filmfare Award for Best Male Debut.
+After a brief setback, he starred in the commercially and critically successful Dum Laga Ke Haisha (2015).
+Khurrana established himself with the financially successful comedies Bareilly Ki Barfi (2017), Shubh Mangal Saavdhan (2017), Badhaai Ho (2018), Dream Girl (2019), Bala (2019) and Shubh Mangal Zyada Saavdhan (2020).
+His performances as a blind pianist in the thriller Andhadhun (2018) and an honest cop in the crime drama Article 15 (2019) won him two consecutive Filmfare Critics Award for Best Actor, along with the National Film Award for Best Actor for the former.
+Following several commercial failures, he starred in the spiritual sequel Dream Girl 2 (2023).

-In addition to his acting roles, Khurrana has sung for several of his films.
-His song "Pani Da Rang", which he sang and co-composed, earned him the Filmfare Award for Best Male Playback Singer.
+In addition to his acting roles, Khurrana has also lent his voice to the soundtracks of several of his films like "Pani Da Rang", which he sang and co-composed, earned him the Filmfare Award for Best Male Playback Singer.
+Since February 2023, he has been a national UNICEF Goodwill Ambassador for India.

 Early life and education

-Khurrana was born in a Punjabi Hindu family, on 14 September 1984 in Chandigarh to Poonam and P. Khurrana, as Nishant Khurrana.
-His parents changed his name to Ayushmann Khurrana when he was 3 years old.
+Khurrana was born as Nishant Khurrana into a Punjabi Khatri family, on 14 September 1984 in Chandigarh to Poonam and P. Khurrana.
+His parents changed his name to Ayushmann when he was 3 years old.
+He has a younger brother, actor Aparshakti Khurana.

+His father, P. Khurrana, an astrologer and an author on the subject of astrology, died in 2023 whereas his mother Poonam is a housewife of half-Burmese descent, and has M.A. degree in Hindi.

 He was a part of Guru Nanak Khalsa College.
 He studied at St. John's High School, Chandigarh and DAV College, Chandigarh.
 He majored in English literature and has a master's degree in Mass Communication from the School of Communication Studies, Panjab University.
-He did serious theatre for five years.
-During his college days he has done several plays in Gaiety Theatre, Shimla.
-He was also the founding member of DAV College's "Aaghaaz" and "Manchtantra", which are active theatre groups in Chandigarh.
-He conceived and acted in street plays and won prizes in national college festivals such as Mood Indigo (IIT Bombay), OASIS (Birla Institute of Technology and Science, Pilani) and St. Bedes Shimla.
-He also won a Best Actor award for playing Ashwatthama in Dharamvir Bharati's Andha Yug.
+He did theatre for five years.

+During his college days he performed in several plays in Gaiety Theatre, Shimla.
+He was the founding member of DAV College's "Aaghaaz" and "Manchtantra", which are active theatre groups in Chandigarh.
+Passionate about theatre, he conceived and acted in numerous street plays, earning recognition at prestigious college festivals such as Mood Indigo (IIT Bombay) and Oasis (BITS Pilani).
+He won a Best Actor award for playing Ashwatthama in Dharamvir Bharati's Andha Yug.